Why have you decided to run for office?

 What do you think is the most important issue facing your district and how would you address it?

 Well, my district is like everyone else.
 The area I would like for us to continue in is to be able to attract businesses similar to that of Whole Foods, that hired 250 people when they opened up.
 Just being able to hire that many people during a sluggish or a stagnant economic recovery.
 It’s vital that we pursue small businesses or big businesses like a Whole Foods.

 What do you think the city should do to house its public safety functions?

 We are in tremendous need of a facility for our police administration and for our police department.
 And because Raleigh is one of the best places to live, to work and to play, it’s because of the action of our police department and them keeping, along with the sheriff’s department, keeping our crime rates low.
 And so I think they’re due a facility.

 How do you feel about impact fees?

-The city has been given a million dollars to do whatever it wishes.
+The city has been given a million dollars to do anything it wishes.
 What do you think the money should go to?

 I think we should take that million dollars and invest it in some kind of programs for our teenagers and our early college students.
 It’s imperative that many of these young people are graduating from college or they’re in college and because of the recession that we’re in, many of them — they’re perplexed about the future and where they’re going to go and the direction — we should take that million dollars and invest it in something that will bring hope and excitement back in our young generation of people, whether it’s some kind of job programs or creative internships.